remlapmot/documentation/docs/pipelines.md

 When writing and running your pipeline, note that:

+* Everything will be run inside a Linux Docker container &mdash; see the [execution environments](pipelines.md#execution-environments) section below.
+There will be some differences in how things work if you are used to using Windows.
+For instance, file paths are case-sensitive.

 * All file paths must be declared relative to the repository's root directory.
-So for example use `outputs/figures/`, not `C:/users/elvis/documents/myrepo/outputs/figures`.
+So for example use `outputs/figures/`, not `C:/users/bgates/documents/myrepo/outputs/figures`.

-* File paths are case-sensitive as everything is run inside a Linux Docker container.

 * The location of each action's output is determined by the underlying code that the action invoked, not by the value of the `outputs` configuration.
 The purpose of `outputs` is to label the disclosivity of each output and indicate that it should be stored securely &mdash; **any outputs not labelled will not be saved.**